-Please note that zkApp programmability is not yet available on Mina Mainnet, but zkApps can now be deployed to Berkeley Testnet.
+zkApp programmability is not yet available on the Mina Mainnet.
+You can get started now by deploying zkApps to the Berkeley Testnet.

 How zkApps Work

-The term “smart contract” refers to the code written with SnarkyJS.
+The term smart contract refers to the code written with o1js.

 The prover function is the function that executes a smart contract's custom logic and runs in a user's web browser as part of the zkApp.
 The prover function generates a proof of the executed code.

 Both private inputs and public inputs represent data that must be provided to the prover function when it runs in the user's web browser.

-Private inputs are not needed again after that point.
-But public inputs must be also provided to the verifier function when it runs on the Mina network, and as such should never be used for data that you want to remain private.
+Private inputs are not required again.
+Because public inputs must also be provided to the verifier function when it runs on the Mina network, public inputs are not used for data that you want to remain private.

-The verifier function is the function that validates whether a zero-knowledge proof successfully passes all the constraints defined in the prover function.
-This always runs quickly and efficiently irrespective of the prover function's complexity.
+The verifier function validates whether a zero knowledge proof successfully passes all the constraints defined in the prover function.
+The verifier function always runs quickly and efficiently, irrespective of the prover function's complexity.

 Within the Mina network, Mina acts as the verifier and runs the verifier function.

-- Run your prover function to run your smart contract
+- Run a prover function to run your smart contract

 - Generate a verification key to deploy your smart contract

-While the prover function runs in a user's web browser, the verification key lives on chain for a given zkApp account and is used by the Mina network to verify that a zero-knowledge proof has met all constraints defined in the prover.
-A verification key is required in order to create a zkApp account.
+While the prover function runs in a user's web browser, the verification key lives on-chain for a given zkApp account and is used by the Mina network to verify that a zero knowledge proof has met all constraints defined in the prover.
+A verification key is required to create a zkApp account.

-To deploy a smart contract to the Mina network, the zkApp developer uses the Mina zkApp CLI.
+Smart contracts are deployed to the Mina network using the Mina zkApp CLI.
 The deployment process sends a transaction that contains the verification key, an output of the verifier function, to an address on the Mina blockchain.

-zkApp developers usually build a UI to allow users to interact with your smart contract in a web browser, you build a website UI and then deploy this interactive UI as a static website.
+To enable users to interact with your smart contract in a web browser, you build a website UI and then deploy this interactive UI as a static website.
 Choosing a host that offers a global content delivery network (CDN) ensures the best experience for all of your users.

 How users interact with a zkApp

-After a zkApp is deployed to a host (e.g. mycoolzkapp.com), users can interact with it:
+After a zkApp is deployed to a host (for example, mycoolzkapp.com), users can interact with it:

-- When the Mina network receives this transaction, it verifies that the proof successfully passes the verifier method listed on the zkApp account.
-If the network accepts this transaction, this indicates that this proof and the requested state changes are valid and, as such, are allowed to update the zkApp’s state.
+- The Mina network receives this transaction and verifies that the proof successfully passes the verifier method listed on the zkApp account.
+If the network accepts this transaction, then this proof and the requested state changes are valid and are allowed to update the zkApp state.

 How state is updated on chain

-When the prover function runs in a web browser, the smart contract outputs a proof and some associated data called "account updates" that are sent as part of the transaction when sending a transaction to a zkApp address.
-The account updates are a JSON plaintext description that describe how to update the state on a zkApp account.
+When the prover function runs in a web browser, the smart contract outputs a proof and some associated data called "account updates" that are sent to a zkApp address as part of the transaction.
+The account updates are a JSON plain text description that describes how to update the state on a zkApp account.

 Each zkApp account provides 8 fields of 32 bytes each of arbitrary storage.
 You may store anything here as long as it fits in the size provided.

-If you anticipate your state to be larger than this, or if the state accumulates per user with your zkApp, then use off-chain state instead.
+If you anticipate your state to be larger, or if the state accumulates per user with your zkApp, then use off-chain state instead.

-For larger data, you may want to consider storing the root of a Merkle tree (or similar data structure) within your zkApp's on-chain storage that references additional off-chain state stored elsewhere.
+For larger data, you might want to consider storing the root of a Merkle tree or a similar data structure within your zkApp's on-chain storage that references self-hosted off-chain state stored elsewhere.
 Mina doesn't offer an out-of-the-box solution for off-chain storage.

-When the zkApp runs in a user's web browser, it may insert state to an external storage, such as IPFS.
-When the transaction is sent to the Mina network, if it accepts this zkApp transaction (i.e. this proof & state were valid so the updates are allowed), then the zkApp transaction can update the root of the Merkle tree that is stored on chain.
+When the zkApp runs in a user's web browser, it can insert state to an external storage, such as IPFS.
+When the transaction is sent to the Mina network, if it accepts this zkApp transaction then proof and state are known to be valid so the updates are allowed, then the zkApp transaction can update the root of the Merkle tree that is stored on chain.